knbknb/find-emoji-dik/README.md

 ## TODO

 - Keep refactoring the code, e.g., to make it more modular.
-- Make it a script that polls mastodon account of the @mobydick  bot account every n minutes, and posts new toots to our account.
+- ~~Make it a script that polls mastodon account of the @mobydick  bot account every n minutes, and posts new toots to our account.~~
-  - Make sure it doesn't post the same toot several times.
+  - ~~Make sure it doesn't post the same toot several times.~~
-  - Clearly handle edge-case when a text fragment was not found in the book (e.g. when punctuation or whitespace differences are interfering)
+  - ~~Clearly handle edge-case when a text fragment was not found in the book (e.g. when punctuation or whitespace differences are interfering)~~
   - Properly reply to the original toot, so that the thread is kept intact.
 - Rewrite this script with other LLMs, with other books, with other bots.
 - Translate the whole book into emojis, and post it to all social networks.
+- Rewrite this such that it uses an agentic architecture, e.g. with a central agent that distributes tasks to worker agents.